Florida Unfair Competition Litigation

 Unfair Business Practices Lawyer

 Jonathan Pollard represents clients throughout the state of Florida in disputes involving unfair business practices such as trademark infringement, false advertising and antitrust.
 With respect to litigation under the Lanham (Trademark) Act, Jonathan has prosecuted and defended claims for trademark infringement, false advertising and cybersquatting.
 Additionally, Jonathan has significant experience with unfair competition cases and has both prosecuted and defended complex antitrust claims.
-Jonathan has litigated antitrust cases under Sections 1 and 2 of the Sherman Act, including cases touching upon complex issues such as price-fixing and patent misuse by a monopolist.
+Jonathan has litigated antitrust cases under Sections 1 and 2 of the Sherman Act, including cases touching upon complex issues such as wage-fixing, no-poaching agreements, and patent abuse by a monopolist.
 Representative matters include:

 Lanham (Trademark) Act